mihanizator/developer-site/getting-started.md

 In your directory, run the command

 ```
-exogress init <PARAMETER> --port=3000
+exogress init <PARAMETER>
 ```

-Where specified port is passed as an argument (`3000` in the example), and <PARAMETER> is one of the currently supported frameworks:
+Where <PARAMETER> is one of the currently supported frameworks:

 ```
 laravel-artisan          Initialize Exofile.yml for Laravel with Artisan server